Compare two cars

 Verdict

 A5 Coupe appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Audi TT offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with Audi TT being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Audi TT outracing its opponent in any situation possible, making it better choice for boy racers.
 It does come at a cost though, and that's the fuel consumption...
-At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
+No mistake, whatever you decide here, but I'd still go for the Audi TT.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number